avallip443/asl-recognition/README.md

 ### Set Up
 Before running the scripts for training the model, it is recommended to use a virtual environment.

-1. Install `virtualenv ` (if not already installed)
+1. Install `virtualenv ` (if not already installed):
 ```bash
 pip install virtualenv
 ```
-2. Create a virtual environment
+2. Create a virtual environment:
 ```bash
 python -m venv venv
 ```
-3. Active the virtual environment
+3. Active the virtual environment:
 - Windows:
 ```bash
 .\venv\Scripts\activate